 Diabetes is a serious, life-long disease.
 It can lead to problems such as heart disease, stroke, vision loss, kidney disease, and nerve damage.
-Nearly 7 million people in the United States have type 2 diabetes and don’t know it.
+More than 8 million people in the United States have type 2 diabetes and don’t know it.
 Many people don’t find out they have diabetes until they are faced with problems such as blurry vision or heart trouble.
 Certain factors can increase your risk for diabetes, and it’s important to know what they are.

 Type 1 Diabetes